shankar939014/Dog_breed_Classifier/README.md

       jupyter notebook dog_app.ipynb

       ```
- 6) I made use of transfer learning to classify dog breeds.In order to make use of pre trained model (VGG16) load the weights(model_transfer.pt) after initializing the model.You will get more than 80% accuracy.
+ 6) I made use of transfer learning to classify dog breeds.
+In order to make use of pre trained model (VGG16) load the weights(model_transfer.pt) after initializing the model.You will get more than 80% accuracy.